ialbert/bio/md/index.md

     bio ncov --fasta --type CDS --start -10 --reverse --translate

-ah yes, just what I needed:
+ah yes, if that is what you needed, here it is:

     >YP_009724389.1 [-9:21291], reverse, translated DNA
     NQQ